 How to Play Oasis Poker

 The game begins with the player making an ante bet.
 The player also has the option to make an optional bonus bet.
-The game is dealt from a regular 52-card deck, and the player and dealer are dealt five-card hands.
-All cards are face down, except for one dealer card, which is exposed.
+The game is dealt from a regular 52-card deck and the player and dealer are dealt five-card hands.
+All cards are face down except for one dealer card, which is exposed.

 However, there is a fee to do this.
-For each card the player wishes to discard, they must pay a fee equal to the ante bet.
-For instance, if the player wishes to get three new cards, they must pay a fee equal to three times the ante bet.
+For each card the player wishes to discard they must pay a fee equal to the ante bet.
+For instance, if the player wishes to get three new cards they must pay a fee equal to three times the ante bet.

 If the player chooses to fold, they forfeit their hand and all bets made, including the bonus bet.
 If the player raises, they must make a bet equal to twice their ante bet.
-In some casinos, the only option available is to switch one card for a fee equal to the ante bet.
+In some casinos the only option available is to switch one card for a fee equal to the ante bet.

-If the dealer does qualify, he now checks to see if the player can beat the dealer’s hand.
+If the dealer does qualify, he checks to see if the player can beat the dealer’s hand.
 If the dealer has a better hand, the player loses both the ante and raise bets.
 If the player has a better hand, the player wins even money on the ante bet, while the raise bet pays out according to a posted pay table.

 The bonus bet is usually the same as the progressive side bet seen at most Caribbean Stud Poker tables.
 This bet can have any number of pay charts, but they usually look something like the following:

-Oasis Poker Tips
+Oasis Poker Tips and Strategy

 After switching, the strategy is the same as in Caribbean Stud Poker.
-Players should always raise with a pair or better, and always fold with less than ace/king high.
+Players should always raise with a pair or better and always fold with less than ace/king high.
 With ace/king high, your decisions won’t have a dramatic impact on your overall win rate.